Sigmmma/c20/src/content/general/art-tools/blender/readme.md

 ![](apply_transforms.jpg)

+You can also lock the object transforms in the _Object properties_ panel so they cannot be accidentally scaled, rotated, or moved.

 ## Parenting objects
 Hold {% key "Ctrl" /%} and click objects in the viewport or outliner to multi-select.
 The last object you selected is considered the active object (highlighted yellow) and will be the parent of all other objects you have selected (highlighted orange) when parenting to object.